-Attachment I Chapter 22 Conducting the Life and Amuity Exemination 08 22 22 Chapter 23-Conducting the Life and Annuity Examination 08-22-22 Revisions made since the previous draft (Ed.
-4/19/22) are shown in yellow highlight quotas, bonuses, and non-cash compensation based on the sale of a particular product within a limited period of time, but not to prohibit general incentives regarding the sales of a company's products with no emphasis on any particular product.
+visions shown in yellow are the 8/22/22 changes made to the 4/19/22 initial exposure draft. annuity within a limited period of time.
+Note: The intent of this subparagraph (h) is to prohibit sales contests, sales quotas, bonuses, and non-cash compensation based on the sale of a particular product within a limited period of time, but not to prohibit general incentives regarding the sales of a company's products with no emphasis on any particular product.
 The insurer shall annually provide a written report to senior management, including to the senior manager responsible for audit functions, which details the results of a review, with appropriate testing, reasonably designed to determine the effectiveness of the supervision system, the exceptions found, and corrective action taken or recommended if any.
-Nothing in this subsection restricts an insurer from contracting for delegating performance of a function (including maintenance of procedures) required under this subsection.
+Nothing in this subsection restricts an insurer from contracting for performance of a function (including maintenance of procedures) required under this subsection.
 An insurer is responsible for taking appropriate corrective action and may be subject to sanctions and penalties pursuant to Section 8 of this regulation regardless of whether the insurer contracts for performance of a function and regardless of the insurer's compliance with subparagraph (b) of this paragraph.
 An insurer's supervision system under this subsection shall include supervision of contractual performance under this subsection.
-This includes, but is not limited to, the following: • Monitoring and, as appropriate, conducting audits to assure that the contracted function is properly performed; and • Annually obtaining a certification from a senior manager who has responsibility for the contracted function that the manager has a reasonable basis to represent, and does represent, that the function is properly performed.
+This includes, but is not limited to, the following: Monitoring and, as appropriate, conducting audits to assure that the contracted function is properly performed; and • Annually obtaining a certification from a senior manager who has responsibility for the contracted function that the manager has a